NaiboWang/CommandlineConfig/Readme.md

     pip install commandline_config --upgrade
   ```

-* 2. Import the commandline_config.py file directly from the /commandline_config folder of the github project into your own project directory, you need to install the dependency package prettytable:
+* 2. Import the commandline_config.py file directly from the `/commandline_config` folder of the github project into your own project directory, you need to install the dependency package `prettytable`:

     ```shell
     pip install prettytable